-Earlier this week, some of you noticed that I went after a blogger who was stealing content from the MarTech Blog.
+Earlier this week, some of you noticed that I went after a blogger who was stealing content from Martech Zone.
 At times, this happens as someone gets excited and decides that they’re doing me a favor by extending my audience.
 Not the case.
 This joker even published the post out onto a third-party site with his own name as the author.
 Not acceptable.

 This guy posted the stolen post on his blogger blog.
 That wasn’t smart, since Blogger does comply with Digital Millenium Copyright Act (DMCA) take-down notes.
 I filled out Blogger’s form and received notice today that they had removed the stolen content.